 As outlined above, purchasing insurance is a common method of transferring risk.
 When an individual or entity is purchasing insurance, they are shifting financial risks to the insurance company.
 Insurance companies typically charge a fee – an insurance premium – for accepting such risks.

 Contracts can also be used to help an individual or entity transfer risk.
 Contracts can include an indemnification clause – a clause that ensures potential losses will be compensated by the opposing party.
 In simplest terms, an indemnification clause is a clause in which the parties involved in the contract commit to compensating each other for any harm, liability, or loss arising out of the contract.

 For example, consider a client that signs a contract with an indemnification clause.
 The indemnification clause states that the contract writer will indemnify the client against copyright claims.
 As such, if the client receives a copyright claim, the contract writer would (1) be obliged to cover the costs related to defending against the copyright claim, and (2) be responsible for copyright claim damages if the client is found liable for copyright infringement.

 Risk Transfer by Insurance Companies

 Although risk is commonly transferred from individuals and entities to insurance companies, the insurers are also able to transfer risk.
-It is done through an insurance policy with reinsurance companies.
+This is done through an insurance policy with reinsurance companies.
 Reinsurance companies are companies that provide insurance to insurance firms.
 Similar to how individuals or entities purchase insurance from insurance companies, insurance companies can shift risk by purchasing insurance from reinsurance companies.
-In exchange for taking on this risk, reinsurance companies charges the insurance companies an insurance premium.
+In exchange for taking on this risk, reinsurance companies charge the insurance companies an insurance premium.